Swiss health insurance after moving, the 90 day rule and 7 common mistakes to avoid

 The residents office in Aarau checks proof of insurance when you register.
 It helps to bring confirmation from your insurer or submit it soon after.
 Major insurers are well represented in Aarau, many have local agencies.

-At Bovita in Aarau all formalities are transparently handled.
+At BoVita in Aarau all formalities are transparently handled.
 We are happy to answer questions about health insurance, even though we do not sell insurance ourselves.

 Wohlen